bazelbuild/bazel/site/faq.md

 Why do other Google projects (Android, Chrome) use other build tools?
 ---------------------------------------------------------------------

-Until now, Bazel was not available externally, so open source projects such as Chromium, Android, etc. could not use it.
-In addition, lack of Windows support is a problem for building Windows applications, such as Chrome.
+Until the first (Alpha) release, Bazel was not available externally, so open source projects such as Chromium, Android, etc. could not use it.
+In addition, the original lack of Windows support was a problem for building Windows applications, such as Chrome.

 How do you pronounce "Bazel"?